aemrhb/ReSeg-CLIP/README.md

 4. **Similarity Matching**: Pixel-wise cosine similarity between visual and text features determines class assignments
 5. **Aggregation**: Overlapping patch predictions are averaged to produce final segmentation

-## 📝 Notes

-- The code automatically uses GPU if available, otherwise falls back to CPU
-- Memory management: CUDA cache is cleared between images to handle large datasets
-- The script processes all matching images recursively in the input directory

 ## 📄 Citation

 If you use this code, please cite the paper (https://bmva-archive.org.uk/bmvc/2025/assets/workshops/MVEO/Paper_9/paper.pdf).

-## 📜 License

-[Add your license information here]